DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/socket.rst

 Just like the Client-Server pattern, server is waiting for the requests from client.
 **Vision** is the server in this case, so the communication would start from robot.
 Robot sends a request to **Vision** , this request should include command and payloads.
-**Vision** determines the process by checking command. after processing data on **Vision** side, it replies back reponse, this reponse should include status and payloads.
+**Vision** determines the process by checking command. after processing data on **Vision** side, it replies back response, this response should include status and payloads.
 Robot also checks this status, based on this response to preform moving, picking or holding still.

 The IP address of server is the IP of workstation which the **Vision** is running on.
-Port number must to identical for robor and **Vision** , otherwise they will not be able to communicate.
+Port number must to identical for robot and **Vision** , otherwise they will not be able to communicate.

 Protocols
 ----------------
-Requesst and responses messages between a robot and **Vision** have a fixed size.
+Request and responses messages between a robot and **Vision** have a fixed size.
 A fixed-size message protocol has the advantage that it is easy to implement on the robot side, even with limited programming features.

 .. note::
-	Even though requests and reponses are having fix-size length, they do not have starting and/or ending singals.
+	Even though requests and response are having fix-size length, they do not have starting and/or ending signals.
 Robot side is able to compare the message size to determine the boundaries of each message.

-Requests and reponses are consist of many fields, each fields are ``int32 `` size of 4 bytes.
+Requests and response are consist of many fields, each fields are ``int32 `` size of 4 bytes.
 Floats would be multiply with a constant number ``MULT = 10000`` , then sends back as ``int32`` .
-After that, client side robot would devide the multifactor to get the data.
+After that, client side robot would divide the multifactor to get the data.
 Negative values would use one's complement.

 Request Message
 ----------------